 NASHVILLE, Tenn.
-May 13, 2021/Discipleship Ministries/ – Grants up to $10,000 will be available this fall from Discipleship Ministries to strengthen leadership training, small groups, worship, stewardship and spiritual formation in ethnic local United Methodist churches.
+May 19, 2022/Discipleship Ministries/ – Grants up to $10,000 will be available this fall from Discipleship Ministries to strengthen leadership training, small groups, worship, stewardship and spiritual formation in ethnic local United Methodist churches.

-“Discipleship Ministries is grateful to be able to serve The United Methodist Church by offering support to ethnic local churches and other entities that develop disciples and promote racial reconciliation,” said Naomi Hope Annandale, director of research and strategic evaluation at Discipleship Ministries.
+“Discipleship Ministries is grateful to be able to serve The United Methodist Church by offering support to ethnic local churches and other entities that develop disciples,” said Naomi Hope Annandale, executive director of research and strategic evaluation at Discipleship Ministries.
 “We have been thrilled to learn about new ministries launched with previous RELCC grants that bring youth to Christ, support recent immigrants and strengthen parents, among other projects.”

 RELCC grants are made available each year, with priority given to new programs.
-Funds are not provided for personnel, equipment or ongoing building costs.
+Funds are not provided for salaries, equipment, or ongoing building costs.

 - Contribute directly to the mission and ministries of making disciples of Jesus Christ